itspangler/geospatial-humanities-s2024/final-projects/README.md

 ## Graphical register

 Maybe this one's obvious, but the *graphical register* refers to how you choose to display your final product.
 Your project should follow best practices of cartographic design, whether carefully followed or artfully broken.
 Design should *always* be in service of your overall argument – keep this in mind each step of the way as you lay out your final map.

+To lay out your map, use

 # Key dates and deliverables

-1. **Topic proposal**
+## **Topic proposal**
 1. Activity due 3/26
 2. ~750 words (no less than 500, no more than 1,000) + a wireframe
    1. 250 words on topical register
    2. 250 words on conceptual register
    3. 250 words on technical register
-      4. A [wireframe mockup](https://en.wikipedia.org/wiki/Website_wireframe) of how your final will look.
+3. A [wireframe mockup](https://en.wikipedia.org/wiki/Website_wireframe) of how your final will look.
 This term is typically used to describe websites or interactive maps, but it applies perfectly well to infographics or StoryMaps.
-You could sketch this by hand, lay out in PowerPoint/Publisher/Illustrator. — whatever you want, **but I recommend Publisher**.
+You could sketch this by hand, lay out in PowerPoint/Publisher/Illustrator — whatever you want, **but I recommend Publisher**.
-   3. Should include **at least**...
+4. Should include **at least**...
    1. 1 possible primary source resource (e.g., historical map, dataset, text) for your topical register
    2. 1 possible secondary source resource (e.g., scholarly essay, article, book) for your conceptual register
    3. 1 possible methodology resource (e.g., an existing geospatial analysis) for your technical register

-2. **Environmental scan**
+## **Environmental scan**
 1. Activity due 4/9
 2.  ~750 words (no less than 500, no more than 1,000)
-   3. Describe key takeaways from **at least** 6-10 resources and how they relate to your chosen topic and project, including:
+3. Describe key takeaways from **at least** 6 resources and how they relate to your chosen topic and project, including:
-      1. At least 2 source datasets you plan to use in your analysis (e.g., census data, historical maps)
+  1. At least 2 spatial datasets (**must be GIS-friendly; e.g., `csv`, `shp`**) you plan to use in your analysis (e.g., census data, historical maps)
   2. At least 1 dataset you plan to create during the workflow (e.g., a derivative kernel density raster, a spatially joined vector file, data digitized from historical maps)
-      3. At least 1 primary source resource (other than the datasets listed above)
+  3. At least 1 primary source resource (other than the datasets listed above – e.g., a )
   4. At least 1 secondary source resource
-      5. At least 1 methodological resource
+  5. At least 1 methodological resource—this one is really important!
+It could be an academic article, a post on StackExchange, or an ArcGIS Pro tutorial.
+Whatever it is, it should inform your analysis.

-3. **Draft map**
+## **Draft map**
 1. Assignment due 4/23
 2. Reiterating, this is an **assignment**
 3. Like all assignments, it's worth 75 points and should be a nicely-designed, final-ish map
 4. It need not be your **entire poster**, which will probably contain multiple inset maps, [small multiples](https://en.wikipedia.org/wiki/Small_multiple), etc.
 5. Your draft map should clearly demonstrate your progress towards the analysis
 6. You should submit:
   1. A draft map in `PNG` format at `300 DPI`
   2. A *short* description – no more than 200 words – of where your analysis stands, what's left to do, etc.

-4. **Final project**
+## **Final project**
 1. Due 5/7
 2. Must address all four registers with care and intention
 3. More on this soon!

 <!-------------------------------------[ Links ]
 ---------------------------------------->